c-stop/cstop-netlify-cms-react/content/pages/about.md

     image: /images/uploads/tim-marshall-155597.jpg
 aboutCallToAction:
   ctaBackgroundImage: /images/uploads/card-og.png
-  ctaTitle: Minimize the risk of Covid-19 on your projects
+  ctaTitle: Minimize the risk of pathogens and infectious diseases, including
+    COVID-19, on your projects
-  ctaBody: With our informed leaders and trained Covid-19 teams, You can minimize the risk of bringing an infection home.
+  ctaBody: With our informed leaders and trained COVID-19 teams, You can minimize the risk of bringing an infection home.
   ctaButtonText: Ask Our Team
 ---